-As much as I thought the mansion was meant to be, far more things lined up for this to happen for us.
+As much as I thought the mansion was meant to be, far more things lined up for this to happen.
 And it aligned perfectly with our apartment lease we can’t get out of early.

 The house needs some updating and there’s a few things we’re going to do before we move in, so having the apartment for a bit longer works just fine for us.

 I cannot wait to share it all with you.
 Some things will happen pretty quickly and some things will take a little longer.
-We definitely want to take our time and do things right to make this a home we can enjoy for many years to come.
+I definitely want to take my time and do things right to make this a home we can enjoy for many years to come.

 Overall we just thought this was the craziest home buying story.
 Definitely one to tell our kids someday.

 I enjoyed reading your house hunting story.
 Loved how all the steps involved led you to the right choice in the end.
 Isn’t that amazing when life takes you on that wonderful journey?
 Doesn’t happen that often, but when it does, you just know it was meant to be!
 So happy for you and your family, and for the lady who sold you her beloved home!

 So happy for you and your family, and for the lady who sold you her beloved home!

 Realtor Louie Lopez is one of the top and best Realtors in Central Florida

 Thank you for sharing your story with us!
 I really enjoyed reading it!